Skip to content

 • by Alissa McMillan

 Varicose veins are caused by malfunctioning one-way valves within the vein.
-They’re supposed to help propel blood back toward the heart, but they can become stuck open and let blood pool in the legs and feet.
-Our team of surgeons offers a variety of treatments for varicose veins, including RFA, microphlebectomy, sclerotherapy, Varithena, and VenaSeal.
+These valves are supposed to help carry blood back toward the heart, but they can become stuck open and let blood pool in the legs and feet.
+Evansville Surgical Associates offers treatment, including RFA, microphlebectomy, sclerotherapy, Varithena, and VenaSeal.

-Varicose veins can develop for a number of reasons.
+You can develop varicose veins for a number of reasons.
 Some people have a family history of the condition, but it can also be a side effect of standing or sitting for long periods of time.
 It’s also common for women during pregnancy due to hormonal changes.
-Talk to your doctor about other risk factors you may have.
+Talk to your doctor about other risk factors for varicose veins that you may have.

-Whatever the initial cause, the result is the same — weak or damaged blood vessels in your legs and feet.
+Your leg veins have one-way valves in them that help blood to flow upward toward your heart.
+They open to let blood through, but close to prevent it from flowing back down.
 When veins are healthy, blood flows from your heart and circulates throughout your body.
-Your leg veins have one-way valves in them that help blood flow upward towards your heart.
-They open to let blood through, but close to prevent it from flowing back down.

 Unfortunately, these one-way valves can malfunction and fail to keep blood flowing back towards your heart.
 The valves become stuck and are left open, causing blood to pool in your legs and feet.
 Over time, pressure increases inside your veins.
 This can result in the telltale dark, bulging varicose veins when left untreated, along with other symptoms.